Trees on map | 2GIS Documentation

 Offset should be randomized in x- and y-axes only.
 Otherwise, a model may look "hanging in the air".
 In the expression above, the offset is defined for all axes: the offset on x- and y-axes is defined randomly in the range from 0 to 3 units, the offset on z-axis is not done (0).

 You can also check style layer settings in a prepared style.
-To access the settings, log into the Styles Editor and select Create a copy.
+To access the settings, log into the Styles editor and select Create a copy.

 <!DOCTYPE html>